In various spots such as writing a research paper, we look and pull selective data from various sources as it assists in supporting our theme.

 - When simplification is needed.

-- When only the chief highlights of the work have to be summarised.
+- When only the chief highlights of the work have to be summarized.

 Main Differences Between Paraphrasing and Summarizing

-- Paraphrasing could also be done in the aim of simplifying the initial work whereas summarizing is done to show just the key points with no reasonable explanation regarding the matter.
+- Paraphrasing could also simplify the initial work, whereas summarizing is done to show just the key points with no reasonable explanation regarding the matter.

-- While paraphrasing, it’s vital to avoid plagiarism and create your text or document of additional quality and original.
+- While paraphrasing, it’s vital to avoid plagiarism and create your text or document of additional quality and originality.